AkashTemburnikar/ServiceBusEmualtor/readme.md

 cd /path/to/ServiceBusEmualtor/ServiceBusEmualtorTest

-	3. Run the following command to start the services:
+	3. Start the services by running the following command:

 docker-compose up